 Not only are apples good, but they are good for you – even better than originally thought.
-It has been found that apples have many benefits for your whole body.
+Research has shown that apples have many benefits for your whole body.
 Thanks to two key components, pectin (a type of fiber) and polyphenols (powerful antioxidants), apples can lower blood cholesterol levels and prevent the oxidation of LDL (bad) cholesterol — the chemical process that turns it into artery-clogging plaque.
 Make sure you eat the peel because apple skin has two to six times the antioxidant compounds as the flesh.
 Consuming apples has been shown to decrease the risk of lung, breast, liver, colon, and other cancers, as well as heart disease and asthma.
-Apples may also be associated with a lower risk for diabetes.
+Apples may be associated with a lower risk for diabetes.

 Apples have also been linked to brain benefits.
-In animal studies, eating apples has been shown to potentially decrease the risk of Alzheimer’s disease and to decrease the mental decline associated with age.
-This is thought to possibly be because they boost the production of acetylcholine, a chemical that transmits messages between nerve cells.
-It has been determined that the quercetin in apples may protect brain cells from free radical damage.
+In animal studies, eating apples has been shown to potentially decrease the risk of Alzheimer’s disease and to decrease age related mental decline.
+These benefits are thought to possibly be because they boost the production of acetylcholine, a chemical that transmits messages between nerve cells.
+The quercetin in apples has been shown to protect brain cells from free radical damage.

-It has also been shown that eating white fleshed fruits and vegetables, such as apples and pears, could reduce stroke risk by as much as 52%.
+Studies have shown that eating white fleshed fruits and vegetables, such as apples and pears, could reduce stroke risk by as much as 52%.
 A Dutch study published in “Stroke: Journal of the American Heart Association,” determined that each 25 gram per day increase in white fruits and vegetable consumption was linked with a 9 percent lower stroke risk.
 The average apple weighs 120 grams.
 Just an apple a day could reduce your risk of stroke to the degree in the study.